goakgun/falcon-simple-api/README.md

 Building a Falcon Rest API using Gunicorn to replace word(s) based on provided dictionary.
 Functionality of the API is limited.
 API has these following endpoints:

- * /health - Checks if the application is running - Supports GET requests
+ * /health - Checks if the application is running - Supports POST requests
  * /login - Validates username and password to provide token for 'replace' api call. - Supports POST requests
  * /replace - replace user input based on provided word map - Supports POST requests